dougeby/IntuneDocs/intune/wi-fi-settings-windows.md

   - **Maximum pre-authentication attempts**: Enter the number of tries to preauthenticate, from 1-16.

-- **EAP type** - Choose the Extensible Authentication Protocol (EAP) type used to authenticate secured wireless connections from:
+- **EAP type**: Choose the Extensible Authentication Protocol (EAP) type to authenticate secured wireless connections.
+Your options:

   - **EAP-SIM**
   - **EAP-TLS**